 - In the command prompt, enter the following commands.

-The process may take a awhile.
-When it’s completed, enter the following command to run DISM check.
-Press Enter key after each line of command.
+The process may take a while.
+When it’s completed, enter the following command to run the DISM check.
+Press the Enter key after each line of command:

 Dism /Online /Cleanup-Image /RestoreHealth

-When both commands are executed and their process completed, run Windows Update again.
-If the same error shows up again, try the next fix.
+When both commands are executed, and their process completed, run Windows Update again.
+If the same error appears again, try the next solution.

 Install the latest update via Update Assistant or Media Creation Tool

-Windows Update can be installed via several other methods such as using the update assistant or media creation tool.
-For major updates like the Windows April Update, we always recommend manually update to it using the two mentioned tools.
+Windows Update can be installed via several other methods, such as using the update assistant or media creation tool.
+For major updates like the Windows April Update, we always recommend manually updating using the two mentioned tools.

-To run media creation tool, go to the same Microsoft’s page.
+To run the media creation tool, go to the same Microsoft’s page.
 Scroll down until you see media creation tool.
 Download and run the media creation tool.
 Select Upgrade this PC now.
 It should start the update right away.